MeNoodie/College_placement_prediction_model/README.md

 # 🎓 College Placement Prediction Model

-A machine learning-based project that predicts % of a student is likely to be placed based on their academic records and other factors.
+A machine learning-based project that predicts % chances  for  a student to likely  be placed based on their academic records and other factors.

 ---